 - Blood vessels

 The pressure experienced with changes happening in her body will be exacerbated when doing rough uneven off-roading for prolonged periods.
-The constant shacking, knocking, bumps and uneven off-camber driving could all intensify the mother’s condition.
-Question is, do you really want to put yourself through this?
+The constant shaking, knocking, bumps, and uneven off-camber driving could all intensify the mother’s condition.
+The question is, do you really want to put yourself through this?

 Another factor to take into consideration is the backpressure of 4-wheel driving places on its passengers.
 I always have a stiff back after a heavy day of off-road driving.
 The vehicle is constantly bouncing and shaking so you don’t really have a chance to rest your back for long periods which means your lower back takes a pounding with doing heavy off-road driving.
 At least mine does.